Epicodus-Curriculum/c-sharp-full-stack/0d_read_with_many_to_many.md

 Phew!
 That is a lot of new logic.
 Note that you can format your code however you like and you don't need to create complicated formatting in your own projects.
 You also don't _need_ to display each item's tags on a category's detail page.
 However, you should consider what is best for a user's experience as far as navigating a site and accessing information.
 As always, have fun and try exploring something new.

-With our category `Details` view ready to display each item's join entities, we now need to revisit our `Details()` action in the `CategoriesController.cs` to fetch not only a list of items, but each's item's tags.
+With our category `Details` view ready to display each item's join entities, we now need to revisit our `Details()` action in the `CategoriesController.cs` to fetch not only a list of items, but each item's tags.

 Here's the update we'll make: